 Every fixer-upper has potential and it is your job as the real estate agent to showcase what is great about the home.
 Whether it is the structural bones of the home or the history behind it, there are always features worth bragging about.
 You should also help them envision the possibilities of the home and how it would ultimately look and serve the owner once it’s fixed up.

-When selling a fixer upper, it is essential that you are upfront about any and all flaws the house has.
+When selling a fixer-upper, you must be upfront about any flaws the house has.
 Never try to hide or gloss over something.
 At the end of the day, a home inspection will wind up bringing any issues to light anyway.
-The last thing you want to do is tarnish your reputation as a honest real estate agent.
+The last thing you want to do is tarnish your reputation as an honest real estate agent.
 The key thing is to share any tips or be able to refer them to an expert who can help with any fixes.

-As you showcase all the great things about your fixer upper home, be armed with referrals to carpenters, electricians, and any other repairmen that you know in the area.
-Taking this extra task out of the equation will make it that much easier for the buyer to consider the home.
+As you showcase all the great things about your fixer-upper home, be armed with referrals to carpenters, electricians, and any other repairmen that you know in the area.
+Taking this extra task out of the equation will make it that much easier for the buyer to consider selling a fixer-upper house.
 No one wants to have to take the time to try and find the right people to perform renovations.

 When it comes to choosing a selling price, you need to go with something in the middle.
 You have to consider both the pros and the cons of the property.
 Although the result may be wonderful after all the renovations have happened, you need to consider the asking price from where the home is at right now.
 Brainstorm with the seller to come up with a good estimate.